 The original plan for Helix Interiors appears to be working very well.
 Darren is working with a number of developers, and builders with as many as six projects on the go at any one time.
 He has a healthy order book, and some great new projects in the pipeline for 2021/22.
 These kitchens include all cabinetry, appliances, sinks, taps etc.

 “Feedback has been very positive: ArtiVR definitely helps people to see how a design will look in real life, giving them the confidence to go ahead.
-Once lockdown comes to an end, I will also extend this service to the next level by using ArtiVR with the Oculus Quest headset for an even more immersive and compelling experience.”
+I will also extend this service to the next level by using ArtiVR with the Oculus Quest headset for an even more immersive and compelling experience.”